futufeld/brainfunc/README.md

 #### `zipperFromList`

 Implement the `zipperFromList` function, which returns a `Zipper` representation of the argument `List`.
+Examples:

 ```
 zipperFromList [1,2,3,4,5] == Zipper [] 1 [2,3,4,5]